What Is Charcot Foot?

 In severe cases, surgery may be needed to correct deformities, stabilize the foot, and prevent further complications.
 Surgical options include:

-- Bone Realignment: Correcting the position of bones to restore proper foot structure.
+- Bone realignment: Correcting the position of bones to restore proper foot structure.

 - Fusion: Fusing bones to provide stability and prevent further joint collapse.